ahmohbati/SecOn/Best-Practices.md

 **The below sections assume that you already have these services installed, and provide advice on how to disable them in your deployment.**

 Disable any unnecessary services.
-First, Snorby should be disabled since it is now considered unmaintained: https://github.com/Security-Onion-Solutions/security-onion/wiki/DisablingProcesses#disabling-snorby
+First, Snorby should be disabled since it is now considered unmaintained:<br>
+https://github.com/Security-Onion-Solutions/security-onion/wiki/DisablingProcesses#disabling-snorby

 In addition, most folks will want to disable the following services: